-Students desiring that their enrollment status be reported to an outside agency such as another university, or an insurance company, should fill out an enrollment verification request form in the registrar's office.
-Student status shall be reported as follows:
+Students desiring that their enrollment status be reported to an outside agency such as another university, or an insurance company, should visit the National Student Loan Clearinghouse web site.
+Student status shall be reported in accordance with current enrollment rules (see the section entitled "definitions").